michaela10c/connectome-fidelity/README.md

 covered by the single-stimulus stability check.
 Cosine RDM correlation remains the primary reported metric.

+**Stability-constrained baseline, n=50:**
+Cosine RDM correlation: **Spearman r = 0.846, p < 0.0001 | Kendall τ = 0.651, p < 0.0001**
+(analytical); **p_perm < 0.0001 for both measures** — zero of 10,000 permutations exceeded
+the observed correlation.
+The result is highly significant by all three independent inference methods.
+Notably, the n=50 result (r = 0.846) is higher than the n=10 result (r = 0.783), the opposite of the Experiment 1 pattern (r = 0.686 at n=50 vs r = 0.749 at n=10).
+This likely reflects the averaging effect of 50 independently accepted random
+configurations: the mean random cosine RDM at n=50 is a smoother estimate of the stable random weight distribution, which happens to be more discriminable from the CC geometry than the single-configuration n=10 baseline.

+Euclidean RDM correlation: **Spearman r = 0.509, p < 0.0001 | Kendall τ = 0.342,
+p < 0.0001** (analytical); **p_perm = 0.0001 | p_perm = 0.0002** (permutation).
+Significant
+but interpreted with caution for the same scale distortion reasons as n=10.

 **Matched-instability baseline (historical comparison):**
 Under the matched-instability approach (full Shiu-style shuffle, n=10, 5/10 stable random models): cosine RDM correlation **Spearman r = 0.862, p < 0.0001 | Kendall τ = 0.660,
 p < 0.0001** (analytical); **p_perm < 0.0001** (permutation).
 The stability-constrained
-result (r = 0.783) is modestly lower than the matched-instability result (r = 0.862), a larger gap than observed in Experiment 1 (0.749 vs 0.757), suggesting that clamped instability may modestly inflate the matched-instability result in the 24-condition case.
+n=10 result (r = 0.783) is modestly lower than the matched-instability result (r = 0.862),
+a larger gap than observed in Experiment 1 (0.749 vs 0.757), suggesting that clamped instability may modestly inflate the matched-instability result in the 24-condition case.
 Nonetheless, both results are highly significant and the primary conclusion holds under both baseline constructions.